-The data provided for the calculation of the Technical provisions was suitable and provided in sufficient detail for the calculation of the technical provisions, substantially reflecting the underlying risks being underwritten and reflecting some Company-specific trends.
+The assumptions used in the calculation of the technical provisions in this report are consistent with those used in the calculation of Own Funds and Solvency Capital Requirement.
+The data provided for the calculation of the Technical provisions is considered to be suitable and provided sufficient detail for the calculation of the technical provisions, substantially reflecting the underlying risks being underwritten and reflecting some Company-specific trends.